Nursing Abuse Lawyer in Florida

 According to the New York State Elder Abuse Prevalence Study, for every case known to programs and agencies, 24 were unknown.

-That means that only 1 in 25 cases are even reported, and that’s not to mention how many cases are actually being dealt with and resolved.
+That means that only 1 in 25 cases are reported.
+That’s not even to mention how many cases are actually being dealt with and resolved.
 It turns out, we aren’t even aware of how big the problem is in our country.

 Identifying Physical Abuse